Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Assessing the impact of future temperatures on French mortality projections

 In this section, we provide an illustration of our model using French mortality data for both women and men, both on a daily and annual basis.
 Daily mortality data are compared to past data on average national temperatures.
 Additionally, to project the future effect of temperatures, we utilize temperature scenarios from various climate models.

 The calibration period chosen for this study corresponds to the range $\mathcal{T}_y = \{1980, \ldots, 2019\}$.
+The period $\mathcal{T}_d$ includes all the days corresponding to the years in $\mathcal{T}_y$.
 This selection allows us to focus on relatively recent temperature event.
 This calibration period ensures adaptability conditions comparable to those experienced by populations at the beginning of the forecasting period.
 Additionally, we choose to use temperature and mortality data up to the end of the year 2019 to avoid any undesirable effects of the Covid-19 pandemic on the mortality results.
 We concentrate our analysis on the age group $\mathcal{X} = \{0, \ldots, 105\}$ available in the HMD.
 Older age groups are excluded due to the lower volumes of available data, which could compromise the stability of the results.